chalyi-andrei/damieuk-react-boilerplate/README.md

-# my-starter-kit-webpack
+# react-boilerplate
+It is simple webpack-starter-kit.

-My personal webpack starter kit.
-It includes React, Redux, Foundation.
+It includes React, Redux, Zubr Foundation and Jasmine for unit testing .

-To start execute the code `npm run dev` and go to `http://localhost:3000`
+To run dev server type in console `npm run dev` - that should open `http://localhost:3000` in browser;

-Dont use it for now.
-Webpack config is working, bu still in progress.
+In case you need to write some tests for your components go to `test/ComponentTest.js` and type your test there previously changed `testMode` flag in webpack config;

+To compile files locally run `run npm local`